amybru/byioboba/README.md

 - iPhone 11

 The primary method of testing the application was to ask several users to visit the website using these different devices and web browsers.
 Each user was asked to create a drink, view it, edit it, and delete it.
-The feedback recieved allowed me to make any necessary changes to the code or design.
+The feedback received allowed me to make any necessary changes to the code or design.

 ### User Stories Testing
 I have tested my user stories and documented each of the steps that each user would need to accomplish what they have stated.